psmail147/Fuzzy_Logic_Handover_Decision/README.txt

 - Transmit power: `Ptx = -30 dBm` (arbitrary reference value).
 - Path-loss exponent: `n = 3.5`.
-- Log-normal shadowing noise: Gaussian with σ = 2 dB.
+- Log-normal shadowing noise: Gaussian with standard deviation `σ = 2 dB`.

 A simple **drop threshold** is set at −100 dBm to indicate very weak signal.
 This is not a full QoS model, just a rough indicator.